mkudija/mkudija.github.io/reading-notes/_md/2021-03-14-The Bitcoin Standard.md

 ## Chapter 8: Digital Money
-*Summary: **Bitcoin** is the first digital money: it does not require trusting a third party and is a digital asset that is verifyably scarce.
+*Summary: **Bitcoin** is the first digital money: it does not require trusting a third party and is a digital asset that is verifiably scarce.
 A decentralized peer-to-peer network and proof-of-work are components of the technology that enables this.*

 ### Bitcoin as Digital Cash
 - A short history of money: